Cloud-based EHR:

 How much does cloud EHR cost?

-The cost of cloud EHRs varies significantly depending on the features they offer, the amount of storage space needed, and vendor’s business model, among other factors.
+The cost of cloud EHRs varies significantly depending on the features they offer, the amount of storage space needed, and the vendor’s business model, among other factors.

 EHR integration services: